bhisaac/5eFP/5eFP-SRD.md

 Your ship returns to dock when you return to HQ.

+### Sight + 1

+Your sight radius increases by + 1.

+### Speed + 1

+Your speed increases by + 1.

+### Stealthy Moves

+If your group makes a group DEX (stealth) check, no individual result can be less than your result.
+If a result is less than your result, it changes to match yours.

 ### Streetwise

 If you are the group token controller and you move through 1 or more squares with the city, dungeon, or road terrains, you gain: